 Boston University in Boston, MA

 |School Highlight: A night-time MBA program with Health Sector Management certificate is available.|

 Boston University was ranked tied at 40th among national universities by U.S. News & World Report for 2020.
 The school offers a full-time health sector MBA, as well as MBA+MD and MBA+MPH joint degrees.
 A mentoring program is available.

 Top Healthcare Administration Schools

 - Columbia University in New York, NY, has a campus-based Healthcare Industry Association (HCIA).

 - Cornell University in Ithaca, NY, offers a 5-year Bachelor of Arts/Bachelor of Science (B.A./B.S.) and an MHA fast-track program.

 - Located in Baltimore, MD, Johns Hopkins University has the Seasonal Health Policy and Management Institutes.

 - Northwestern University in Evanston, IL, has a Health Enterprise Management Mentor Program.

-- Located in Minneapolis, MN, the University of Minnesota's Master of Health Care Administration program ranked tied at third by U.S. News & World Report in 2016.
+- Located in Minneapolis, MN, the University of Minnesota's Master of Health Care Administration program ranked tied at second by U.S. News & World Report in 2020.

 - At the University of Washington in Seattle, WA, 94% of graduates found employment in the field within 3 months of graduation.